SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImadh varavaramunayE nama:

-Simple meaning: Like for the prayer for service (kainkaryam), the prayer for removal of obstacles for such service is also to be there for all times.
+Simple meaning: Similar to the prayer for service (kainkaryam), the prayer for removal of obstacles for such service is also to be there at all times.

-vyAkhyAnam: That is, like the service prayed for in the chathurthi (Aya) is not seasonal but goes on forever, this prayer for removal of obstacles for such service (kainkarya virOdhi nivruththi) is also bound to continue for all times, both the times here in this world and the times to come after reaching his magnificent SrIvaikuNtam.
+vyAkhyAnam: That is, like the service which is prayed for in the chathurthi (Aya), is not seasonal but goes on forever, this prayer for removal of obstacles for such service (kainkarya virOdhi nivruththi) is also bound to continue for all times, both during the time here in this world and the time to come after reaching his SrIvaikuNtam which is the attainable land.

 sUthram – 184

-Introduction: Is there scope for such selfish thoughts about the soul’s selfish enjoyment there, where none of the (human) faults do not exist?
+Introduction: Is there scope for such selfish thoughts about the soul’s selfish enjoyment there, where none of the (human) faults exists?

 “marundhE nangaL bhOga magizhchchikku”, ennA ninRadhiRE.

 Simple meaning: AzhvAr said, “marundhE nangaL bhOga magizhchchikku”.

 vyAkhyAnam: The celestial personalities praise him: “Oh our lord!
 You have yourself become an antidote for our excessive happiness that leads to self-conscious desire for taking that enjoyment as ours”.
 These are the words of the nithyasUris who are always with him, in his service, and so there is scope for self-indulgence in this happiness which necessitates this prayer for them.
 Thus it is established that this prayer is for all times.
 That is why while defining mukthas, it is said: “nama ithyEva vAdhina:” (they always say not for us, nama:) denying this self indulgence.